 Also of interest is that Annapolis has more people living here who work in computers and math than 95% of the places in the US.

 Annapolis, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-One of the nice things about Annapolis is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Annapolis is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Annapolis in 2010 was $43,590, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $174,360 for a family of four.
 However, Annapolis contains both very wealthy and poor people as well.

 Annapolis is an extremely ethnically-diverse city.
 The people who call Annapolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Annapolis residents report their race to be White, followed by Black or African-American.
 Annapolis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.37% of the city’s residents.
 Important ancestries of people in Annapolis include Irish, German, English, Italian, Polish and European.

 The most common language spoken in Annapolis is English.
 Some people also speak Spanish.

 |NUMBER OF HOMES AND APARTMENTS||15,781|

 |TYPE OF ANNAPOLIS HOMES|